RuntimeTools/samples/README.md

-"# Repositiry for sample and demo code from RuntimeTools"
+"# Repository for sample and demo code from RuntimeTools"